segment-boneyard/partnerapp/Readme.md

 }
 ```

-IMPORTANT!
-Save the client_secret as you can't see it again.
+_IMPORTANT!_ Save the client_secret as you can't see it again.

-If you need wider access than just managing one destination, you can change the scope to `workspace` or `workspace:read`.
-That allows you to access all of the users resources rather than just the one destination they consent to

 ```
 $ echo CLIENT_ID=d1ce4e85-0a89-4ff9-9180-ec01dfdfee40 > .env